Careers Lead: Marie Delâge-Martin email: firstname.lastname@example.org

 Students will be asked to fill in a post 16 application form which will be available on line through a system called UCAS progress.
 As UCAS progress is available online, parents, carers, students and tutors all have access and can support the students in making suitable choices.
 Students will have to fill sections on personal details, grade predictions, work history (if relevant) and Personal statement.
 Students will be able to work on their form both during school time but also at home.

 We ask students to make a minimum of 2 choices, carefully considering their grade predictions, skills, qualities, career choices and interests.
 It is very important that students choose a course which is realistic for them.
-For example, it is usually unadvisable to apply for level 2 courses if your grade predictions are A* and A at GCSE.
-Conversely, a student who is expected to achieve D grades should really consider level 2 courses as they will not be able to access Level 3 ones.
+For example, it is usually unadvisable to apply for level 2 courses if your grade predictions are 9 and 8 at GCSE.
+Conversely, a student who is expected to achieve grade 3 should really consider level 2 courses as they will not be able to access Level 3 ones.

 It is worthy of mention that A levels are only some of the level 3 qualifications available to students.
 BTECs level 3 as well as Advanced Apprenticeships are also recognised level 3 qualifications and there are many others.
 Generally, completion of level 3 qualifications will give access to higher education.